joedrago/colorist/docs/Usage.md

 How about some color squares for testing?

-`colorist generate "100x400,#ff0000,#00ff00,#0000ff,#ffffff,ccw" image.png`
+`colorist generate "400x100,#ff0000,#00ff00,#0000ff,#ffffff" image.png`

-Note that the final image generated here is actually 400x100!
-This is due to our rotation at the end.
 A lot of the trick with using image strings is describing a color count that corresponds evenly with the pixel count of the requested image dimension.
 Try to make the color list's count to be a factor of the pixel count for best results.

 There are many ways to define a color.
 For example, simply parenthesizing some numbers works!